Discrete reversed Hardy inequalities and H\"older estimates in Lorentz sequence spaces: Introduction

 In the continuous setting, sharp relations between the standard, maximal, and dual norms in Lorentz spaces $L^{p,s}$ were established in \cite{BKS} and \cite{KolyadaSoria2010}.
-These results include optimal Hölder-type inequalities involving maximal norms, as well as precise estimates between dual and maximal norms.
-The key structural tool in that analysis is the level function introduced by Halperin and Lorentz in \cite{Ha} and \cite{Lo}.
+While these works completely solve the continuous case, a finding of the present paper is that the discrete atomic structure yields different optimal constants.
+Consequently, our sharp discrete H\" older-type inequalities and norm estimates are not adaptations of continuous bounds, but represent a distinct case.
+The key tool is the level function introduced by Halperin and Lorentz in \cite{Ha} and \cite{Lo}.
+The level function was later studied systematically by Sinnamon, in particular in connection with duality; see \cite{Si1}, \cite{Si2} and the references given there.

 In the discrete framework, the representation of the dual norm in $\ell^{p,s}$ via the level sequence was obtained in \cite{BarzaMarcociPersson2012} and \cite{BMMP}.
 This representation yields